 As you wander through the museum, visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of sporadic and original combat photography, artworks, and murals.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

-Where else can you get firsthand accounts of what really happened, through the eyes of real-life war heroes?
+Where else can you get firsthand accounts of what really happened through the eyes of real-life war heroes?
 Be sure not to miss the Buddy Rodgers Theater, which shows daily military documentaries or the extensive library that houses over 8,000 volumes primarily related to aviation and military history.

-The Palm Springs Air Museum is a great place to bring the kids, and they are encouraged to explore and take part in the various programs that are geared to the little ones.
+The Palm Springs Air Museum is a great place to bring the kids, and they are encouraged to explore and take part in the various programs geared to the little ones.
 For a really unique experience, the hangar is available for birthday parties.
 The aviation theme would be an awesome experience, and the guest of honor is free.

 The museum gift shop offers an opportunity to bring a unique souvenir home with you.
-Many rare and unusual items related to World War II, are for sale including navigation charts, airplane accessories and pilot merchandise.
+Many rare and unusual items related to World War II are for sale, including navigation charts, airplane accessories, and pilot merchandise.

 Even some unique wall clocks feature nose art from the WWII fighter planes.
-The museum is open seven days a week, except major holidays, from 10:00 am to 5:00 pm.
+The museum is open seven days a week, except for major holidays, from 10:00 am to 5:00 pm.
 Set aside a solid two hours for touring the museum as there is a lot to take in.
-Check with the museum, as many promotions are offered in support of our men in uniform where admission is free.
+Check with the museum, as many promotions are offered to support our men in uniform where admission is free.

-Prearranged group and school tours are offered any day of the week between the hours of 10:00 am and 2:00 pm.
-Palm Springs Air Museum 745 North Gene Autry Trail Palm Springs, California 92262 760-778-6262. website.
+Prearranged group and school tours are offered any day of the week between 10:00 am and 2:00 pm.
+Palm Springs Air Museum 745 North Gene Autry Trail Palm Springs, California 92262 760-778-6262.
+Website.